 - A refund

-Don’t forget to ask airline staff about these entitlements if your plans change.
-They must inform you about your rights when there’s a significant delay or cancellation.
+Remember to ask airline staff about these things if your plans change.
+They have to tell you about your rights when there’s a significant delay or cancellation.

 Sundair Flight Delay Compensation

-Flight delays from Sundair can be very frustrating.
-However there’s a silver lining: if you’re delayed for more than three hours because of the airline’s fault, you might be able to get some compensation.
+Flight delays from Sundair can be really annoying.
+However there’s some good news: if you’re delayed for more than three hours because of the airline’s fault, you might be able to get some compensation.

-Laws in the UK and EU are in your favor.
-You could be eligible for up to €600 per person.
-What matters is when you land, not when you take off.
-So pay attention to your arrival time if you want to seek flight delay compensation.
+Laws in the UK and EU are on your side.
+You could get up to €600 per person.
+What matters is when you arrive, not when you take off.
+So monitor your arrival time if you want to seek flight delay compensation.

 The amount you receive depends on the length of your journey.
-A short flight won’t get you as much money as a long one, even if they’re both delayed for the same duration.
+A brief trip won’t get you as much money as a long one, even if they’re both delayed the same amount of time.

 Less than 3 hours | Between 3-4 hours | Over 4 hours | Distance |